Seasonal Festivals

 Warm Hearts Festival

-This festival encourages preschool/kindergarten and PoemTree families and teachers to gather in friendship in the dark, cold month of February, and take note of the coming warmth.
-It begins in the cold outdoors with a hike together and celebrations of gratitude, and concludes in the coziness of our own Prairie Flower spaces with a potluck and a short play by the preschool children.
+This festival encourages preschool-kindergarten and PoemTree families and teachers to gather in friendship in the dark, cold month of February.
+Together, we take note of the coming warmth.
+The festival begins in the cold outdoors with a hike together and celebrations of gratitude, and concludes in the coziness of our own Prairie Flower spaces with a potluck and a short play by the preschool children.

 May Fest